biolab/orange3/doc/visual-programming/source/widgets/unsupervised/PCA.rst

 **PCA** can be used to simplify visualizations of large data sets.
 Below, we used the *Iris* data set to show how we can improve the visualization of the data set with PCA.
-The transformed data in the :doc:`Scatter plot<../visualize/scatterplot>` show a much clearer distinction between classes than the default settings.
+The transformed data in the :doc:`Scatter Plot <../visualize/scatterplot>` show a much clearer distinction between classes than the default settings.

 .. figure:: images/PCAExample.png